Culture and Theory AlumniDiana Leong (Graduated: 2016)

 Chandiren (Diren) Valayden (Graduated: 2013)

-Mark Redondo Villegas received his Ph.D. in Culture and Theory at UC Irvine and remains at UCI as a Humanities Research Associate.
+Mark Redondo Villegas received his Ph.D. in Culture and Theory at UC Irvine.
 He was a recipient of two highly competitive UCI graduate student awards: the UC President's Dissertation Year award and the Faculty Mentor Program fellowship.
 He is the co-editor for the pioneering anthology Empire of Funk: Hip Hop and Representation in Filipina/o America (Cognella Academic Publishing, 2014).
 His research locates Filipino American hip hop performance within the historical context of U.S. imperialism and diaspora.
 He is currently writing a book manuscript tentatively titled Savage Vernacular: Performing Race, Memory, and Hip Hop in Filipino America.
-In the Fall of 2015, he will be a lecturer in Ethnic Studies at UC San Diego.

 Kara Hunt (Graduated: 2012)